pcelicourt/agufm2025/README.md

 # Tutorial for the American Geophysical Union Fall Meeting 2025

 # Following the setup of the agufm25 template in CodeSpaces, run the following commands to create a Django WebGIS Application in your terminal

-# In the CodeSpaces Terminal, run the following commands
 $ source .venv/bin/activate

 $ python --version